-How about 4 free nights in nice hotels?
+How about 14 free nights in nice hotels?
+That’s possible if you maximize this card’s welcome bonus, and if you’re less flexible, you’ll still get many free nights.
 There is a great credit card offer that I’ve certainly taken advantage of… and you should too.
 If you’re financially responsible.

 If you’ve read our introduction to Travel Hacking, you now know that credit cards are a great way to travel for free, as long as you’re financially responsible and always pay your balance in full every month, as if it was a debit or bank card.
 It’s important that you first read the 10 Rules About Travel Hacking Credit Cards.

 You get to travel for free because credit card sign-up bonuses are incredibly generous.
-Take this example, one of the best credit card offers available right now in the Canadian market, the American Express SPG card.
+Take this example, one of the best credit card offers available right now in the Canadian market, the Marriott Bonvoy American Express card.

-You simply need to apply for this credit card and you’ll get 20,000 SPG Starpoints, which can be exchanged for 4 free nights (no need to pay any taxes or fees) in very decent hotels (or 2-3 nights in more luxurious hotels if you prefer) or transferred to Air Canada Aeroplan Miles for 25,000 miles, which is a free flight anywhere in North America (you’ll need to pay taxes though).
+You simply need to apply for this credit card and you’ll get 60,000 Marriott Bonvoy Points, which can be redeemed for 14 free nights (no need to pay any taxes or fees) in very nice hotels if you are flexible (or less nights in more luxurious hotels if you prefer).

 I don’t want to read the whole thing, I just want the link to the card.